uis-no/uis-thesis/README.md

 ## Known Issues

-- Should allow photo on all color schemes; currently only 1-3 allows photo

 - The translation package seems to override nynorsk or norsk, whichever is defined last

 ## Thanks and Contributions